nosoop/SM-TFCustomWeaponsX/README.md

 - A text-based configuration format for server operators to create new items with.
 - A (newly localized) menu system for players to build their loadouts.
-- Support for equipping cosmetics.
+- Support for equipping wearable weapons such as shields and boots.

 New to CWX: